-In addition, if, after May 10, 2011, the Company completes a bank feasibility study on either the heap leachable copper resources or the sulphide copper resources, or a combination of both, on the San Jorge Property, the Company will pay to Minera Global the balance of any amounts owing under the San Jorge Agreement within six months from the date of the completion of the bank feasibility study.
+In addition, if, after May 10, 2011, the Company completes a bankable feasibility study on either the heap leachable copper resources or the sulphide copper resources, or a combination of both, on the San Jorge Property, the Company will pay to Minera Global the balance of any amounts owing under the San Jorge Agreement within six months from the date of the completion of the bankable feasibility study.

-The Company has agreed to pay Lumina upon the commencement of commercial production:
+Upon commencement of commercial production, the Company has agreed to pay Lumina:

-- (a) an amount equal to \$0.025 per pound of copper contained in the mineable, proven and probable heap leachable reserves, as may be: (i) delineated in a bank feasibility study for the sulphide copper resources; or (ii) delineated in a bank feasibility study for the heap leachable copper resources; or (iii) as may be contained in a stockpile of leachable mineral-bearing material formed in connection with any exploitation of a resource in connection with the San Jorge Property; and - (b) an amount equal to \$0.02 per pound of copper contained in the mineable, proven and probable sulphide reserves.
+- (a) an amount equal to \$0.025 per pound of copper contained in the mineable, proven and probable heap leachable reserves, as may be: (i) delineated in a bankable feasibility study for the sulphide copper resources; or (ii) delineated in a bankable feasibility study for the heap leachable copper resources; or (iii) as may be contained in a stockpile of leachable mineral-bearing material formed in connection with any exploitation of a resource in connection with the San Jorge Property; and - (b) an amount equal to \$0.02 per pound of copper contained in the mineable, proven and probable sulphide reserves.